tabesard/Ligandra/README.md

 that target**, scores them (potency + drug-likeness + synthesizability + novelty), and exports a ranked candidate set — all reproducibly tracked.

-Ligandra is the rebuild of a Siglec-specific Streamlit prototype into a modular, extensible library.
+Ligandra is the rebuild of a Streamlit prototype into a modular, extensible library.
 Every layer is a **registry of plugins behind a small ABC**, so adding a transformer or diffusion model is *one new class*, never a pipeline rewrite.